grc-cohort-21/centroid-finder/notes.md

 This is the method that takes in the 2d array of the image and returns a group of the highest to lowest islands of white pixels that are touching vertically or horizontally.

 ## Binarizing ImageGroupFinder:
-    uses banarizer and groupFinder.
+    uses binarizer and groupFinder.
 Accepts a bufferedImage, and uses the Image Binarizer to create a usable binary image of black and white.
     Uses the group finder to locate the islands.
     We return a descending sorted list of islands (connected white pixels).